ribtoks/listing/README.md

 ## About

 *Listing* is a small and simple service that allows to self-host email subscriptions list on AWS using Lambda, DynamoDB, SES and SNS.
-It handles email list subscribe/unsubscribe/confirm actions as well as email bounces and complaints.
+It handles email list subscribe/unsubscribe/confirm actions as well as email bounces and complaints (if you use same SES account for sending the newsletter).

 ### What problem it solves?